-Now, almost a decade later, the Moldovan is thriving in Milan with one of the most respected teams in the world and he is one of the hottest undefeated prospects in ONE Championship.
+Almost a decade later, the Moldovan is thriving in Milan with one of the most respected teams on the planet – and he is one of the fastest-rising stars in ONE Championship’s lightweight division.

 From Moldova To Italy

-Lapicus was born Gura Bicului in the Republic of Moldova, where he lived with his parents, Iuri and Valentina, alongside his older brother Marcin.
+Lapicus was born in Gura Bicului in the Republic of Moldova, where he lived with his parents and his older brother, Marcin.

-The Eastern European country was formerly part of the Soviet Union, but is now better known for its wine production, and Lapicus had a happy childhood in the countryside.
+The Eastern European country was formerly part of the Soviet Union and is now well-known for its wine production.
+For his part, Lapicus enjoyed growing up in the countryside.

 “I have sweet memories about my childhood living in contact with nature and animals,” he says.

 “Life in Moldova was easy and fun.
 In the summer, we used to play all day by the river, sometimes forgetting to eat.
 In autumn, we used to help our father with the grape harvest that we used to produce wine.
 In winter, there was snow on the ground, and we used to play all day, no matter how cold.”

 Moldova was also where Lapicus got his first taste of martial arts, as he began judo at the age of 9.
 But a lack of money for the proper equipment meant his class had to practice on a hard wooden floor.